A Fun 3-Day Boston Itinerary

 Old North Church

 If you like historic churches, then the Old North Church is a good stop.
-Founded in 1722, it was made famous as the place from which Paul Revere received the signal that the British had arrived, which led to the Battles of Lexington and Concord in 1775.
+Founded in 1722, it was made famous as the place from which Paul Revere received the British’s signal, which led to the Battles of Lexington and Concord in 1775.

 This is an interesting stop for families, couples, or solo travelers.